CoffeyBlog/Blastoff-Go-Loop-/README.md

 Project: Golang 5

-Project Purpose: Learning the core concepts of the Go programming language with loops.
+Project Purpose: Learning the core concepts of the Go programming language with loops